Taiwan–United States relations: Joint training and arms purchases

 In January 2025, the two navies announced a two-year joint training program.
 In March 2025, Taiwan and the U.S. extended a program to train Taiwanese F-16 pilots in the U.S. By May 2025, about 500 U.S. military trainers were operating in Taiwan.
+In May 2025, Taiwan tested its first M142 HIMARS system.
 In August 2025, Taiwan's Ministry of National Defense announced that it would receive U.S.-made Mark 48 torpedoes.
-In September 2025, Taiwan's National Chung-Shan Institute of Science and Technology announced it would jointly manufacture missiles with Anduril Industries.
-In October 2025, Taiwan's Ministry of Defense announced that it would increase reciprocal visits and observation of military exercises with the U.S. In November 2025, the Defense Security Cooperation Agency announced a proposed sale of aircraft-related parts to Taiwan.
+In September 2025, Taiwan's National Chung-Shan Institute of Science and Technology (NCSIST) announced it would jointly manufacture missiles with Anduril Industries.
+In October 2025, Taiwan's Ministry of Defense announced that it would increase reciprocal visits and observation of military exercises with the U.S. In November 2025, the U.S. announced the sale of fighter jet parts and a NASAMS to Taiwan.
+In December 2025, the U.S. approved a total arms sale of over $11 billion to Taiwan.
+The package is geared toward countering an amphibious invasion of Taiwan.

+In January 2026, the U.S. and Taiwan agreed to jointly produce 155 mm caliber shells.
+In February 2026, NCSIST and Kratos Defense & Security Solutions tested a jointly-developed jet-powered attack drone.

+In March 2026, Taiwan's parliament authorized the government to sign U.S. agreements for four arms sales packages.
+The same month, Taiwan began receiving MQ-9B SkyGuardian drones that it previously purchased.
+In April 2026, the U.S. and Taiwan announced a joint initiative to manufacture artillery shells such as 120×570mm NATO ammunition.
+In May 2026, Taiwan announced that HIMARS would be deployed to the outlying islands of Penghu and Dongyin.
+In June 2026, Taiwan's military publicly demonstrated robot "patrol dogs" developed with U.S. defense technology company Ghost Robotics for potential deployment on its outlying South China Sea Islands.

 Satellite launches

 Taiwanese satellites have relied on U.S. launch capabilities.
-Formosat-8 is planned to be launched from Vandenberg Space Force Base as was Formosat-5 in 2017.
+Formosat-8 was launched from Vandenberg Space Force Base in 2025 as was Formosat-5 in 2017.